jesseduffield/lazydocker/README.md

 ![Gif](/docs/resources/demo3.gif)

+This Just In: Github Sponsors is matching every donation dollar-for-dollar for the next twelve months so if you're feeling generous consider [sponsoring me](https://github.com/sponsors/jesseduffield)

 [Demo](https://youtu.be/NICqQPxwJWw)

 Minor rant incoming: Something's not working?
 Maybe a service is down. `docker-compose ps`.
 Yep, it's that microservice that's still buggy.
 No issue, I'll just restart it: `docker-compose restart`.
 Okay now let's try again.
 Oh wait the issue is still there.
 Hmm. `docker-compose ps`.
 Right so the service must have just stopped immediately after starting.
 I probably would have known that if I was reading the log stream, but there is a lot of clutter in there from other services.
 I could get the logs for just that one service with `docker compose logs --follow myservice` but that dies everytime the service dies so I'd need to run that command every time I restart the service.
 I could alternatively run `docker-compose up myservice` and in that terminal window if the service is down I could just `up` it again, but now I've got one service hogging a terminal window even after I no longer care about its logs.
 I guess when I want to reclaim the terminal realestate I can do `ctrl+P,Q`, but... wait, that's not working for some reason.
 Should I use ctrl+C instead?
 I can't remember if that closes the foreground process or kills the actual service.